Stencyl/stencylpedia/chapter-9/scaling.md

 #### Draw and import your graphics at 4x resolution.
 In contrast, you'll want to draw your graphics as large as you can.
 If your base resolution is 480 x 320, then quadruple that is 1920 x 1280, which will accomodate recent iPads and Android flagships.

-> **Note**: When you import your graphics (at 4x - the default), Stencyl will automatically generate a set of 1x, 1.5 and 2x graphics to use on lower-resolution devices.
+> **Note**: When you import your graphics (at 4x - the default), Stencyl will automatically generate a set of 1x, 1.5, 2x, 3x graphics to use on lower-resolution devices.